Kingdom Animalia (Animals)

 .
 Keys refer to left and right cerci using the latin terms "sinistral" and "dextral", respectively.

-Female terminalia are symmetric with somewhat longer, more uniformly cylindrical cerci.
+Female terminalia are symmetric ... with somewhat longer, more linear, roughly-cylindrical and ridged cerci.

 An online key adapted from Vickery (1993) can be found here

-A remarkable aspect of Timema is the existence of a number of parthenogenetic species consisting solely of asexually reproducing females.
+A remarkable aspect of Timema is the existence of a number of parthenogenetic species consisting (at least mostly) of asexually reproducing females.

-Females in bisexual species are rarely seen alone, due to male "mate guarding", in which males ride on the backs of females (for periods up to several days).
+In bisexual species, adults (as opposed to immature instars or "nymphs") are usually seen paired rather than alone...due to the prevalence of "mate guarding" behavior, in which adult males ride on the backs of adult (or near adult) females for long periods (from hours up to several days).
 Males are noticeably smaller than females in body size.
-According to Sandoval & Vickery (1996), a field observation of 5 or more adult females with no males present is a likely indicator of an asexual species.
+A rule of thumb given in Sandoval & Vickery (1996) is that a field observation of 5 or more adult females with no males present is a likely indicator of an asexual species.

 To each asexual species, there corresponds a closely related sexual species in which the females of the two are visually indistinguishable.
 These species pairings are as follows: